 You’ve got a great idea for your upcoming ad campaign.
 It’s on-brand, it’s funny, and you’ve got a killer script written.
 You’re ready to roll on commercial production.
 But wait, are you forgetting something?

-Did you know that, as of 2013, there were approximately 54 million Spanish-speakers in the United States?
+Did you know that, as of 2023, there were approximately 42 million native Spanish-speakers in the United States?
 That works out to roughly 13% of the American population.
-In fact, there are more Spanish-speakers in the United States than there are in Spain.
+In fact, the US is the fourth largest Spanish speaking country in the world – having 40 times the number of Spanish speakers of any other country where Spanish is not an official language.
 That’s a whole lot of the population who would benefit from having a commercial made with them in mind.

-In addition, the Spanish language channel Univision is one of the most-watched channels in the United States.
-In 2016, its newscasts were ranked #1 and #2 in the entire country.
+In addition, the Spanish language channels, like Univision is the 7th most watched network of 2022.
+Back in 2016, its newscasts were ranked #1 and #2 in the entire country.
 Running your TV spot during one of those newscasts is a smart idea, if you want to get it seen.

 Okay, great.
 Your English script is ready, now all you have to do is translate it, right?